aime-stack/stubgram/RUNNING_GUIDE.md

-# Running SnapGram with Video Spaces
+# Running StubGram with Video Spaces

 > [!WARNING]
 > **You cannot use the standard Expo Go app** from the App Store/Play Store for this project.